E*TRADE vs M1 Finance in 2026

 Etrade or M1 Finance

-M1 Finance offers a single app and no desktop program.
-Its app is basically the same as its website, focusing on simple charts and an order request form.
+M1 Finance has a single mobile app and does not offer any desktop trading program.
+The app closely matches the website, focusing on simple charts and basic order requests.

 M1